odnodeveloper/Project-Recipe-App/README.md

 - npm package

 Description

 This app will display a recipe's name, cousine, photo, ingredients, preparation instructions and action buttons like create, edit and delete.

 Setup/Installation Requirement
 - Clone this repository to your local machine
-- Open the project in VSCode
+- Open the project in the VSCode
-- Run npm start and open in your browser
+- Run npm start and open it in your browser